 Your stomach and your backside will thank you.

-Check out my recently released eBook Get Your Fats Straight to get the whole story about what fats to eat for optimal health and what fats to avoid in an easily understandable, comprehensive format.
+Check out my book Get Your Fats Straight to get the whole story about what fats to eat for optimal health and what fats to avoid in an easily understandable, comprehensive format.

 Sarah, The Healthy Home Economist